ericodle/GINSA/README.md

 - [ ] <img src="https://github.com/ericodle/GINSA/blob/main/example_images/occurrences.csv" alt="occurrences.csv" width="350" height="350">

   This file is a basic spreadsheet that can be opened in Excel or any other CSV reader.
 Data column 1 contains the GBIF occurrence IDs found during the taxon search, while data column 2 contains the country code from which the sample was taken.
 Data columns 3 and 4 contain latitude and longitude coordinates for each occurrence.
-Finally, data column 5, labeled "prefix_text", contains the EMBL ENA project title sifted from the GBIF API for each occurrence. "prefix_text" can be replaced into the ENA API link, leading GINSA to the download page for each SSU FASTA and MAPSeq file.
+Finally, data column 5, labeled "prefix_text", contains the EMBL ENA project title sifted from the GBIF API for each occurrence. "prefix_text" can be replaced into the ENA API link, leading GINSA to the download page for each SSU FASTA and MAPseq file.

 - [ ] <img src="https://github.com/ericodle/GINSA/blob/main/example_images/seq_master.fasta" alt="seq_master.fasta" width="350" height="350">